codatio/codat-docs/blog/240320-deprecation-ruleId.md

 ### Expected impact if no action is taken

 If no action is taken, after **July 10, 2024**, your application will continue to receive events, but the `RuleId` will not be populated.
-Any application logic using the `RuleId` property will function following your unexpected `RuleId` logic.
+Any application logic using the `RuleId` property will function following your unhappy path for `RuleId` logic.
 Depending on your implementation, this will likely cause your application to stop processing Codat's webhooks.